-Heat-reflecting low-e glass
+Heat-reflecting low-E glass

 by Chris Woodford.
-Last updated: August 12, 2015.
+Last updated: July 10, 2016.

 Photo: This conservatory glass has a distinctly blueish coloring, which tells us it's fitted with heat-reflective glass (it's also self-cleaning).